nf-core/website/markdown/developers/modules.md

    - Directly associated auxiliary files to an input file MAY be defined within the same input channel alongside the main input channel (e.g. [BAM and BAI](https://github.com/nf-core/modules/blob/e937c7950af70930d1f34bb961403d9d2aa81c7d/modules/samtools/flagstat/main.nf#L22)).
    - Other generic auxiliary files used across different input files (e.g. common reference sequences) MAY be defined using a dedicated input channel (e.g. [reference files](https://github.com/nf-core/modules/blob/3cabc95d0ed8a5a4e07b8f9b1d1f7ff9a70f61e1/modules/bwa/mem/main.nf#L21-L23)).

 2. Named file extensions MUST be emitted for ALL output channels e.g. `path "*.txt", emit: txt`.
+These should be in lower camel-case.

 3. Optional inputs are not currently supported by Nextflow.
 However, passing an empty list (`[]`) instead of a file as a module parameter can be used to work around this issue.